vjlab/resources/m3-quickstart.md

 `nano slurm-12345.out`

 BEAST would have generated some other files as well, but we don't need to look at those for the purposes of this tutorial.
 The main BEAST output would have been recorded in the SLURM output file.

+Upon completion, you should recieve an email from M3, because you asked for one in the SLURM script above.

 ## References
 [Read the M3 documentation](http://docs.massive.org.au/M3/slurm/slurm-overview.html)